aiegoo/documentation/_wiki/blog/2021-10-21-cisco-cheatsheet.md

 environments to secure data center traffic and multi-tenant environments.
 I think that's pretty much what I need.

 Cisco does party hard.
-They charge you and it can get quite pricey. :cry: They predefine the instances you can select which does not fall under the AWS free usage tier.
+They charge you and it can get quite pricey.
+They predefine the instances you can select which does not fall under the AWS free usage tier.
 As I write this, there is a 5-day trial and thereafter a charge of \$0.69 per hour.